CurveDocs/curve-docs/docs/curve_dao/CurveDAOToken/admin_controls.md

 ## **Set Minter**

-`set_minter` is technically an admin-only function.
+**`set_minter`** is technically an admin-only function.
 However, there's *no actual way to change the minter* of the contract using this function.
-This is because it checks if the current minter is set to `ZERO_ADDRESS`, which was only true when the contract was initially deployed.
+This is because the code checks if the current minter is set to `ZERO_ADDRESS`, which was only true when the contract was initially deployed.

 ### `set_minter`
 !!! description "`CRV.set_minter(_minter: address):`"